itsmin1179/Autonomous-driving-software/README.md

 # Autonomous driving software

-This project was developed to be able to generate navigation map data, follow a route, and stop driving using ros and python.
+This project was developed to be able to generate navigation map data, follow , and stop driving using ros and python.

 #### Development environment
 > Jetson TX2